chenxiex/osfs02/README.rst

 This fork focus on qemu.
 If you want to use bochs, just checkout the master branch or the upstream repo.

+Qemu can also be used for debugging. `debug.md`_ introduces how to use qemu and gdb to debug.

 What else?
 ''''''''''